Sino-German Cooperation on Climate Change - Climate Partnership Project

 State of implementation/results

-• The T2D Steering Committee, chaired by Mr Xu Huaqing, Director General of the NCSC, and UBA President Prof Dirk Messner, meets twice a year, alternating between Germany and China.
-The climate partnership supports the organisation of the meetings and the exchange in the working groups.
-The last steering committee meetings took place in Shanghai in May 2024 and in Potsdam in October 2024 to facilitate dialogue on topics relevant to climate negotiations.-- The project promotes the exchange of expertise between experts from China, Germany and the EU on various topics relating to sustainable climate finance.
-This is done through a series of activities, including the workshop series with the Institute of Finance and Sustainability (IFS) and Climate & Company as well as study tours during which Chinese delegations meet with banks and research institutions, e.g. Deutsche Bank, KfW, Climate Analytics, and the Frankfurt School of Finance & Management.
-Specialised studies are also financed in order to improve mutual understanding of political framework conditions and market developments.
+• The project promotes the exchange of expertise between experts from China, Germany and the EU on various topics related to sustainable climate finance.
+This is done through a series of activities, including the workshop series with the Institute of Finance and Sustainability (IFS) and Climate & Company as well as study tours, during which Chinese delegations meet with banks and research institutions, e.g. Deutsche Bank, KfW, Climate Analytics, and the Frankfurt School of Finance & Management.
+Specialised studies are also funded to improve mutual understanding of policy frameworks.

-• With the support of the China Investment and Finance Association (CIFA), the project organises trainings for decision-makers and financial market players in China on topics such as climate finance practices, environmental, social and corporate governance (ESG) policies and practices of financial institutions, taxonomy and disclosure of sustainability information.
+• With the support of the China Investment and Finance Association (CIFA), the project organises training for decision-makers and financial market players in China on topics such as climate finance practices, environmental, social and corporate governance (ESG) policies and practices of financial institutions, taxonomy and disclosure of sustainability information.

-• To promote youth engagement on climate issues in China, the project has launched the NextGen Climate Dialogues.
-State Secretary Jennifer Morgan and Prof Dirk Messner opened the series with lectures at two renowned Chinese universities.
-The lectures promote open dialogues and learning opportunities for students to engage them in critical climate-related issues.
-In addition to the lecture series, the climate partnership is organising climate study camps together with Tsinghua University and the Technical University of Munich.
-The first study camp will took place in Beijing in September 2024.
+• To promote youth engagement on climate issues in China, the project has established the NextGen Climate Dialogues.
+State Secretary Jennifer Morgan, Prof. Dirk Messner and Dr Bill Hare, CEO of Climate Analytics, opened the series with lectures at three renowned Chinese universities.
+The talks promote open dialogues and learning opportunities for students to engage them in critical climate-related issues.

 Latest Update: